 Zachary Worden, Cougar Athletics

-CALGARY – The University of Alberta Golden Bears and Mount Royal University Cougars were back in action Saturday at Kenyon Court.
+CALGARY – The Mount Royal University Cougars and Thompson Rivers University WolfPack completed their weekend series Saturday afternoon at Kenyon Court.

 Despite a big-second half comeback effort by the Cougars, the WolfPack came away with a 70-64 win.
 Michelle Bos had another big game, scoring 17 points and grabbing seven rebounds.
 Leilani Carney and Kanesha Reeves both were key to the WolfPack win as Carney finished with 12 points and nine rebounds, while Reeves used her good shooting night to score 14 points.
 The WolfPack hit 13 threes and shot 41% from behind the arc to spark their offense.

 The Cougars were led by Michelle Tiffany who finished with 15 points and five assists to lead the comeback.
 Erin Kehrig and Abbey Gillette both had good games offensively as Gillette scored 14 points and had eight rebounds and Kehrig matched Tiffany with 15 points.
 Becky Nash provided a huge presence for the Cougars inside with 16 rebounds and two blocks.

 The Cougars came out and took an early lead by finding high percentage looks on the inside.
 The WolfPack responded to the hot start by the Cougars with a 20-0 run to end the quarter and take control of the game.
 The WolfPack combined hot three-point shooting and their ability to force the Cougars into contested shots to take the lead.